dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

 1. Disable package publishing during the build:

-    Set the `enablePublishUsingPipelines` template parameter to `true` when calling the `/eng/common/templates/jobs/jobs.yml` template.

-    ```YAML
-    jobs:
-    - template: /eng/common/templates/jobs/jobs.yml
-      parameters:
-        enablePublishUsingPipelines: true
-    ```

-    It is recommended to use the jobs.yml template to manage this property, as it will make sure to flow it to all the jobs and steps that require it.
-The template also handles a lot of the boilerplate steps that need to be performed during the build, such as the publishing of build assets to the BAR.
-More information about the jobs.yml template can be found [here](../AzureDevOps/PhaseToJobSchemaChange.md#--what-is-the-engcommontemplatesjobsjobsyml-template).
-If it is not possible for the repo to use the jobs.yml template, the following steps need to be performed:

-    * Set a variable called `_PublishUsingPipelines` with a value of `true` so that the gathering of asset manifests won't be performed during the build.
+    Set a variable called `_PublishUsingPipelines` with a value of `true` so that the gathering of asset manifests won't be performed during the build.

       ```YAML
       variables: